espocrm/documentation/docs/development/di.md

 }
 ```

+Using setter injections may be reasonable when you are extending from an existing class and want to add additional dependencies.

-Only services can be injected via setters.
+Important: Only services can be injected via setters.

 ### Manual instantiating